 In 2017 Ms. McGruder was honored for her community activism by the San Francisco National Association for the Advancement of Colored People.
 In 2010, Ms. McGruder received the Martin Luther King Jr. Civic Engagement Award for her tobacco control work in San Francisco.
 She is also a recipient of the prestigious Jefferson Award for community activism in tobacco control, and in 2007 she was the American Legacy Foundation national honoree for “Community Activist of the Year.”
 She has been recognized by the San Francisco Board of Supervisors, Berkeley City Council, and American Lung Association for her leadership in tobacco control and community activism.

-Y’Lonn Burris brings drive and energy to her position as Project Coordinator for The African American Statewide Coordinating Center.
+Y’Lonn Burris brings drive and energy to her position as Project Manager for The African American Statewide Coordinating Center.
 She possesses a broad range of effective professional skills which include project management, public relations, communications, public policy, fundraising, capacity building and marketing experience.
 Her passion regarding cultural competence and understanding particularly as it pertains to tobacco cessation in priority populations has lead to contributions to the Tobacco Education Materials Advisory Team and TFC Media Subcommittee.

 She is a staunch advocate for Dementia/Alzheimer’s prevention as well as affordable residential and facilitated Alzheimer’s care within the African American community.
 Y’Lonn is a Southern California native, she holds a bachelor’s degree in Communications from California State Fullerton and resides in the East Bay.